"It isn't who you know, it's who knows you."

 You will be handing these out to employers throughout the fair.
 Resumes should be printed on clean white paper and not wrinkled or damaged in any way.
 Scroll down to see our tips for creating a great resume.

-Employers may hand out applications at the fair.
-Be prepared to fill out these applications.
+Employers may hand out applications and business cards at the fair.
+Be prepared to fill out any forms.

 Practicing what you’re going to say and how you’re going to say it will help you speak confidently about your skills and accomplishments.
 It’s a good idea not to memorize what you want to say.
 Instead, figure out which key points you want to focus on.
 The interview is also your opportunity to ask questions.
 List 3 things you want to know about the job or the organization, and practice asking questions about them.
 Make sure you couldn’t be expected to know the answers from your research.
 Leave questions about salary, vacations or other benefits until after you receive a job offer.